.

 How will food packaging continue to evolve in 2025 and beyond?

 This article explores how continued advancements in materials, best practices, and design techniques are opening up new possibilities for food manufacturers to deliver a superior customer experience.
+Now, the rise of GLP-1 drugs may alter the behavior of consumers and drive further change for manufacturers.

 From improving sustainability to microwaveable products, and keeping up with the growing popularity of fresh grab-and-go food products, packaging design will continue to play a key role in meeting changing market needs.